This is a sequel of a previous article – check it out here.

 Other naggy but completely relevant suggestions of things you shouldn’t do as a tourist in Amsterdam:

-- If you don’t know how the road words, especially on a bike, then don’t do it until you’re informed (we’ve all seen some annoying or dangerous situations in Amsterdam because of this).
+- If you don’t know how the road works, especially on a bike, then don’t do it until you’re informed (we’ve all seen some annoying or dangerous situations in Amsterdam because of this).

 - Don’t be loud past 10-11pm.
 We know you’re drunk and having the most fantastic holiday, but some poor bastard has work in the morning and they don’t appreciate you yelling about how good your kebab is. 😉